codatio/codat-docs/docs/assess/enhanced-liabilities/loans-overview.md

 If the company does not have any of these connections, the endpoint will respond with an error.

-## Invoices Report
+## Summary Report
-The Loan transactions endpoint returns a list of a company's loan transactions across all its valid data connections.
+The Loan summary endpoint returns a list of a company's loan liabilities across all its valid data connections.
+This will include drawdowns, repayments, and remaining balance.

+## Transactions Report
+The Loan transactions endpoint returns a paged list of a company's loan transactions for the specified connection type.
-This may include drawdowns, repayments, and interest.
+This may include drawdowns, accured interest, capital and interest repayments.